 Center Point is a tiny town located in the state of Indiana.
-With a population of 242 people and just one neighborhood, Center Point is the 429th largest community in Indiana.
-Center Point has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 239 people and just one neighborhood, Center Point is the 429th largest community in Indiana.
+Center Point has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Occupations and Workforce

-Center Point is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Center Point is a town of sales and office workers, professionals and service providers.
-There are especially a lot of people living in Center Point who work in office and administrative support (22.64%), healthcare (10.38%) and sales jobs (9.43%).
+Because occupations involving physical labor dominate the local economy, Center Point is generally considered to be a blue-collar town.
+35.24% of the Center Point workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Center Point is a town of sales and office workers, service providers and production and manufacturing workers.
+There are especially a lot of people living in Center Point who work in office and administrative support (19.05%), law enforcement and fire fighting (11.43%) and sales jobs (10.48%).

 Setting & Lifestyle